SomeWeekendReading/someweekendreading.github.io/_posts/2020-12-02-wow-signal.md

 launched the [Gaia space observatory](https://en.wikipedia.org/wiki/Gaia_(spacecraft)).
 It's measuring the position, distance, and proper motion of stars, quasars, some of the larger exoplanets, and more domestic things like comets.
 It does so with astounding precision.
-For stars, it uses a spectrophotometer to record luminosity, surface temperature, gravity, and composition (such as metallicity).
+For stars, it also uses a spectrophotometer to record luminosity, surface temperature, gravity, and composition (such as metallicity).

-By observing each of about 1 billion objects 70 times during the spacecraft lifetime, we can build a 3D map of objects along with proper velocities.
+By observing each of about 1 billion objects 70 times during the spacecraft lifetime, it is building a 3D map of objects along with their proper velocities.

 It's truly extraordinary!